Kokonaut/elite-lab-views/README.md

 * Add two more rows like this, and you are done!

+Notice how easy it is to add new rows and content.
+Your HTML tags are used to structure the layout of your page, while your text can fill in the spaces that you have laid out.
+Try and get the hang of how the bootstrap class names work.
+Once you do, then writing responsive websites will come easy.

 ### Section 2

 In this section, you will edit the contents of `index.html` to fill in your personal accomplishments, information, etc.